-Welcome to triSport Taupo's new and (hopefully) improved website.
-This is a work in progress so bear with us while we get organised.
-Hopefully it is easy to find your way around and full of interesting "stuff".
+Welcome to triSport Taupo's website.
 If you have any ideas, links, articles, comments etc please contact me (see the Contact link).
 The News link will have all the current information and news (surprisingly..) and then it will be transferred to a relevant page.

 Huge thanks to Dale Robinson who is responsible for all the pics on the site.
 Dale is a talented photographer who takes fantastic photos at many of our events.
 Check out her facebook page - Dale Robinson Photography NZ - to see some more action shots from the current season.